-Adding price frictions to the NC model, i.e. moving from the black to the red point, recovers the standard NK results that hiring and employment fall on the impact of technology shocks, reversing the standard NC results.
-Because of the complementarities in the production function investment also falls, and output increases less.
+Adding price frictions to the NC model, recovers the standard NK results that hiring and employment fall on the impact of technology shocks, reversing the standard NC results.
+Because of the complementarities in the production function, investment and output increase less relative to the case with no price rigidities.
 The reason for these results is well known: in the NK model, an expansionary technology shock generates excess output supply as firms cannot freely lower prices to stimulate demand.
-The only way to restore equilibrium in the output market is that employment falls.
+The only way to restore equilibrium in the output market is for employment to fall.

-Adding hiring frictions to the NK model, that is, moving from the red point to the right along the e-axis generates very substantial differences.
+Adding hiring frictions to the NK model, that is, moving from the NK point to the right along the e-axis generates very substantial differences.
 Increasing hiring frictions, gradually reduces the fall in employment, and eventually turns the response of employment from negative to positive.
-In the case represented by the green point, where hiring frictions are calibrated to the lower-bound of the estimates for internal costs of hiring reported by the literature, the hiring rate - and therefore employment - still falls, though much less than in the standard NK model.
-For higher, but still plausible values of hiring costs (orange point), employment increases.
+In the case represented by the NK+low e point, where hiring frictions are calibrated to the lower bound of the estimates for internal costs of hiring reported by the literature, the hiring rate and, therefore, employment still falls, though much less than in the standard NK model.
+For higher, but still plausible values of hiring costs (NK+high e point), employment increases.
 Notably, in this case the response of employment is stronger than in the NC benchmark, which shows that the interaction between price and hiring frictions generates amplification in the response of labor market outcomes.